10 Most Googled Questions About Dachshunds, Answered

 To avoid bad breath or any dental issues, routinely inspect your dachshund’s mouth after they have eat.
 You may find that they have some dog food deposits tucked in the back of their cheeks, right up against their teeth.

-Why Does my Dachshund Sleep So Much?
+Why Do Dachshunds Sleep So Much?

 Some of the main reasons why Dachshunds sleep a bit more than other dog breeds is because of their age, lack of daily activity, diet and health.
 Some owners may be concerned that their doxie is sleeping a little too much throughout the day.